Please click the headings below to jump to the relevant part of this page.

 Wellbeing is critical to cognitive development and social and emotional development.

 At Castle Hill School, wellbeing is explicit within all areas of the curriculum and wellbeing practices are visible within the learning environment, enabling pupils to feel confident, express emotions, build good relationships, live productively, cope with stresses and adapt in times of change.
-Every pupil has a social/ emotional target in their EHC Plan, from which wellbeing MAPP targets are created, which in turn inform medium term and short term planning, to ensure that the individual wellbeing of the pupils are met.
+Every pupil has a social/ emotional target in their EHC Plan, from which wellbeing MAPP targets are created, which in turn inform medium term and short term planning, to ensure that the individual wellbeing of the pupils is met.
 Pupil wellbeing underpins practices across school, most importantly those relating to the UNICEF Convention on the Rights of the Child, as well as Student Voice and Healthy Schools Agenda.
 Wellbeing is promoted through the Curriculum Guides.
 Wellbeing boards in classrooms and around school celebrate success and provide a source of information to staff.
 Specific assemblies address various aspects of pupil wellbeing.

 The Wellbeing Working Party provides a forum for discussion on pupil wellbeing and reflection on the Wellbeing Policy.
-In addition, the Wellbeing Working Party works in collaboration with the Behaviour Working Party and the Positive Behaviour Policy supports pupil wellbeing.
+In addition, the Wellbeing Working Party works in collaboration with the Positive Behaviour Working Party and the Positive Behaviour Policy supports pupil wellbeing.

 These are our indicators of good wellbeing.